27 Movies Streaming On Netflix That You & Your Parents Will Love

-Based on the life story of Yip Man, the Wing Chun master and Bruce Lee’s instructor, this fascinating biopic takes some liberties with facts and history, but in service of a thoroughly entertaining film balancing action and character.
-The Cantonese-language film was a hit with critics, and will hopefully be as well-received by your parents when you watch it with them.
+Based on the life story of Yip Man, a Wing Chun master known for teaching Bruce Lee, this fascinating biopic takes some liberties with facts and history, but still delivers a thoroughly entertaining film.
+The Cantonese-language movie was a hit with critics upon its 2008 release.

 17. Imperial Dreams (2014)

-Imperial Dreams is all about how our society treats people who've been incarcerated.
-John Boyega plays a single father trying to find a job after being released from jail in an eye-opening performance.
-Set in the Imperial Courts housing projects in Watts, California, the film takes inspiration from real stories of those living in government-appointment housing in the United States.
+Imperial Dreams explores how American society treats people who’ve been incarcerated.
+A pre-Star Wars John Boyega plays Bambi, a single father trying to find a job after being released from prison — and being tempted to fall back on his old ways.
+Set in the Imperial Courts housing projects in Watts, California, the film takes inspiration from real stories of those living in government-funded housing in the United States.

 18. Hail, Caesar!
 (2016)

-Hail, Cesar! is a delightful, feather-light romp from the Coen Brothers that follows a weary ’40s studio "fixer" Eddie Mannix (Josh Brolin) straightening out and covering up celebrity snafus before they come to light.
-But when the studio's top star Baird Whitlock (George Clooney) is kidnapped, Mannix finds himself unravelling a conspiracy involving communists, dancing spies, pregnant mermaids, and singing cowboys.
+Hail, Cesar! is a delightful, feather-light romp from the Coen Brothers, about a weary ’40s studio "fixer" Eddie Mannix (Josh Brolin) who straightens out and covers up celebrity snafus before they come to light.
+But when the studio's top star, Baird Whitlock (George Clooney), is kidnapped, Mannix finds himself unravelling a conspiracy involving communists, dancing spies, pregnant mermaids, and singing cowboys.

 19. School of Rock (2003)

-When School of Rock was released almost 20 years ago, no one thought it would become the cult classic it is today.
+In the nearly 20 years since its release, School of Rock has become a cult classic.
 Jack Black stars as a struggling musician who poses as his roommate to take a high-paying teaching gig at an elite prep school.
-Instead of relying on the textbook, he forms them into a rock band to compete in Battle of the Bands.
-It’s a surprisingly great film, and will remind parents that their children have the right to individuality.
+Instead of relying on the textbooks, he teaches them how to rock, and shapes them into a group ready to compete in Battle of the Bands — as long as the kids’ parents don’t stomp all over his plans.

 20. Labyrinth (1986)

 The iconic David Bowie stars in Labyrinth, a musical fantasy that’s perfect for both adults and children.
-While the film was panned upon its release, it’s since gained a massive cult following and now stands as a modern classic.
-The film follows a 16-year-old girl named Sarah (played by a young Jennifer Connelly), who finds herself living inside a real-life fairytale-of-sorts.
+While the film was panned upon its release, it’s since gained a massive cult following and has been hailed as a modern classic.
+The film follows a 16-year-old girl named Sarah (played by a young Jennifer Connelly), who finds herself living inside a real-life fairytale — or, perhaps, more of a nightmare.

 21. Set It Up (2018)

-Set It Up will trigger anyone who has worked as an assistant for a high-profile boss, namely young people who are often exploited.
+Set It Up will trigger anyone who has worked as an assistant for a high-profile boss.
 Harper (Zoey Deutch) and Charlie (Glen Powell) play two assistants who are burned out by their bosses’ demands.
 They decide to link their bosses up romantically, thinking they’ll have less time to overwork them if they’re dating.
-Of course, there is chemistry between Harper and Charlie themselves, which blossoms throughout the film.
+Of course, there’s also chemistry between Harper and Charlie themselves, which blossoms throughout the film.